K-Schriber/Year-two-Unit-1/Project Unit 3 YUIKOS STUFFED ANIMALS.md

 Figure 17: The kivy code for this screen utalizes Buttons, and text fields for the users response.

+#### SignupScreen
+Check Figure 12 to view GUI of Registration Screen

 #### SignupScreen Python code

 ```.py